janul/chapter10-review/chapter10.md

 ## OpenID federations

 OpenID presents a real challenge for federation.
-It has to do with how entities are named.
+It starts with how entities are named.
 In SAML, both IDP's and SP's have an entityID, which is a convenient way to reference them in a federation's metadata.
 In OpenID Connect, it's a requirement that the OpenID Provider publishes it's metadata (although